 The video collected allowed trained data coders at VTTI to review the video surrounding the event of interest and identify potential contributing factors, environmental conditions, and the role of other road users.
 As mentioned above, three potential scenario protocols were included in the coding procedure: control baseline protocol, road user interaction protocol, and conflict scenario protocol.
 The variables that were coded as part of this reduction are listed in Table 2.
-The complete data coding protocol that the data coders followed is in Appendix A.
+The complete data coding protocol that the data coders followed is available in the Appendix: Reduction Protocol.